“I have a complaint about how my medical aid handled my claim. What do I do now?”

 Medical Aid rules and administration is complicated and there is often misunderstanding and disagreement between the scheme administrator and the member.
 You should know that when a medical aid refuses to pay for a benefit that you feel you are entitled to, there are a lot of recourses for you to sort out the matter.

 Always start by speaking to your scheme.
 Put all your communication in writing.

 Some schemes will have an appointed person who deals with escalated queries or complaints.
 If your complaint is not resolved to your satisfaction, ask your scheme if the matter can be escalated.

-You can also contact the Council of Medical Schemes.
-This is “a statutory body established by the Medical Schemes Act to provide regulatory supervision of private health financing through medical schemes”.
+As a last resort, you can contact the Council of Medical Schemes.
+This is “a statutory body established by the Medical Schemes Act to provide regulatory supervision of private health financing through medical schemes“.

 The Council regulates all schemes, and you can submit a complaint to them at any time.
 Put all your communication in writing, and ensure that you submit all relevant information, including copies of all correspondence between you and your scheme.
 You can send this by registered post, or you can email it to email@example.com.

 You can also visit the Council of Medical Scheme’s website, or call them on 0861 123 267.

 If you use us or one of our partner brokers, we will help you lodge your complaint